syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 the name on the Resource definition.
 This is exactly what we setup our pipeline to do!

-The documents you see in the directory will be scheduled and deployed by Kratix to a Worker Cluster once the pipeline is executed.
+The documents you see in the directory will be scheduled by Kratix to a Destination and deployed by the GitOps agent on the worker cluster once the pipeline is executed.
 They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's `dependencies` installed (see below).

 Once you are satisfied that your Pipeline is producing the expected result, you will need to make the container image available to your Kubernetes cluster.
 If